Why is this film needed?

 A tragic story in the news might make us pause, but requires no action.

-Until we put names, faces and stories with the struggles of special needs caregivers, they will continue to go unseen.
+Until we put names, faces and stories with the struggles of parent caregivers, they will continue to go unseen.

 We Need Your Help to Make this Documentary Happen